Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Mitigation

-Self-Debias is another work that leverages model's internal knowledge to generate unbiased prompts \citep{schick2021self}.
+Self-Debias is another work that leverages the model's internal knowledge to generate unbiased prompts \citep{schick2021self}.
 The necessary condition for this approach is that if a model is able to discern the presence of undesired biases, it should be able to avoid them at test time.
-Self-Ddebias first detects when the models output undesirable attributes based on internal knowledge.
-It then reduces the probability of producing biased test (such as \textit{sexist}, \textit{racist}, and \textit{violent}) by a decoding algorithm.
+Self-Debias first detects when the models output undesirable attributes based on internal knowledge.
+It then reduces the probability of producing a biased test (such as \textit{{sexist}}, \textit{{racist}}, and \textit{{violent}}) using a decoding algorithm.
 This has been empirically evaluated as a strong debiasing technique \citep{meade_2022_empirical}.

-Projection-based methods are also shown to be useful for mitigating biases.
-Notable methods such as SENT-DEBIAS \citep{liang-etal-2020-towards} and INLP \citep{ravfogel-etal-2020-null} work by projecting model's representations onto a subspace.
-More specifically, SENT-DEBIAS involves four steps: (1) identifying words that display biased attributes (e.g., \textit{he} and \textit{she}); (2) embedding these words within biased attribute sentences to generate their sentence representations by CDA; (3) estimating the bias subspace within these sentence representations by principle component analysis (PCA); (4) debiasing general sentences by removing their projection onto this bias subspace.
-INLP roughly debiases a model’s representations by training a linear classifier to predict the protected attribute we want to remove (e.g., \textit{gender}) from the representations.
+Projection-based methods have also been shown to be useful for mitigating biases.
+Notable methods such as SENT-DEBIAS \citep{liang2020towards} and INLP \citep{ravfogel-etal-2020-null} work by projecting a model's representations onto a subspace.
+More specifically, SENT-DEBIAS involves four steps: (1) identifying words that display biased attributes (e.g., \textit{{he}} and \textit{{she}}); (2) embedding these words within biased attribute sentences to generate their sentence representations by CDA; (3) estimating the bias subspace within these sentence representations by principle component analysis (PCA); and (4) debiasing general sentences by removing their projection onto this bias subspace.
+INLP roughly debiases a model’s representations by training a linear classifier to predict the protected attribute we want to remove (e.g., \textit{{gender}}) from the representations.
 The representations are then debiased by projecting them into the nullspace of the trained classifier’s weight matrix, effectively eliminating all the information the classifier used to predict the protected attribute from the representation.
 This process can be applied iteratively to further debias the representation.